zhlicen/ipmiutil-wrapper/README.md

 ## Status

-- Currently __ipmiutil_wrapper__ only implements interfaces needed for my own project
+- Currently __ipmiutil-wrapper__ only implements interfaces needed for my own project
 - Please feel free to fork and pull requests to make this library more useful